precice/precice.github.io/pages/docs/installation/installation-special-systems.md

 module load cmake boost petsc/<VERSION>-int32-shared
 ```

-{% include note.html content="libxml2 is part of the "-devel" packages, which are loaded by default on the login nodes.
+{% include note.html content="libxml2 is part of the `-devel` packages, which are loaded by default on the login nodes.
 The compute nodes run in a diskless mode in order to save RAM.
 Therefore, make sure to use the login nodes for building purposes." %}

 (3) Build preCICE.
 For PETSc, the library path and include path need to be defined explicitly: